MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-native/table-row-button.md

 - A table row/list item can be created by using different types of native components in iOS, such as iOS `List`, `Button`, `UITableView`
 - In general, a table row/list item can be a single interactive row or an interactive item within a scrolling, single-column row or list of rows.
 The table row/list item can contain multiple elements inside it such as text, images, icons, form inputs, buttons, etc.
  - However, a table row/list item can also be a non-interactive element as well.
-- Generally, all items in the row are grouped together, ie., the caret is not focused separately
+- Generally, all items in the row are grouped together, i.e., the caret is not focused separately
 - If there are two interactive elements, there will be two focusable areas.
  - Often, the first focus is around the whole row, but will activate only the first interactive element
 - You should use a native component rather than custom component, because it will have the correct name, role, and values associated with it for accessibility.